boniface/envoyctl/CONTRIBUTING.md

 ---

-Thank you for contributing to envoyctl! 🎉
+Thank you for contributing to envoyctl!!